-Objectives To establish a National Health Insurance Scheme To use Result-Based Financing approach to pay for Health care services at the final level.
-Universal Health Coverage for every person in The Gambia Outputs National Health Insurance Scheme Act.
+Objectives 1.
+To establish a National Health Insurance Scheme 2.
+To use Result-Based Financing approach to pay for Health care services at the final level.
+3. Universal Health Coverage for every person in The Gambia Outputs National Health Insurance Scheme Act.
 Availability of National Health Insurance Regulations.
-Availability of RBF program in the Ministry of Health Reviewed/updated RBF sustainability roadmap Fiscal space analysis for Health study conducted A willingness to pay study conducted Progress National Health Insurance Scheme Act is currently at the National Assembly for enactment (the Bill has undergone first and second readings and referred to the Committee level for further scrutiny.
-This week the Joint Committees will finalize its stakeholder consultations to prepare the Bill for plenary) National Health Insurance Regulations is developed by a consultant and the draft regulations will be validated in due course.
+Availability of RBF program in the Ministry of Health Reviewed/updated RBF sustainability roadmap Fiscal space analysis for Health study conducted A willingness to pay study conducted A willingness to pay study conducted Progress National Health Insurance Scheme Bill, 2020 is currently at the National Assembly for enactment (the Bill has undergone first and second readings and referred to the Committee level for further scrutiny.
+The Joint Committees have concluded its stakeholder consultations and the bill is expected to be presented to plenary for consideration) A consultant develops national Health Insurance Regulations and the draft regulations will be validated in due course.
 (The draft Regulations was reviewed by a technical team and comments shared with the consultant for incorporation.
-The reviewed Regulations will be subjected to national validation in due course) The RBF program is in existence Proposal to conduct Fiscal Space Analysis Study has been developed and shared with donors for funding Proposal to conduct Willingness to Pay study (WTP) has been developed and submitted to WHO for funding

-Status Satisfactory progress.
+The reviewed Regulations will be subjected to national validation in due course) The RBF program is in existence Proposal to conduct Fiscal Space Analysis Study has been developed and shared with donors for funding Proposal to conduct Willingness to Pay study (WTP) has been developed and submitted to WHO for funding Status Satisfactory progress.
 Challenges Inadequate funding from donors